Hungarian National Bank: Since 1990

 The October 1991 Act on the National Bank of Hungary reinstated central bank independence.
 The Act LVIII of 2001 on the Magyar Nemzeti Bank established the Hungarian government and the MNB as the policy makers determining the exchange-rate regime.
 Since 26 February 2008, the forint has floated freely against the euro.

 Hungary was supposed to join the eurozone in 2010, which would have resulted in the MNB losing control of monetary policy, but central bank leaders criticized this plan, saying that the fiscal austerity requirements would slow growth.
 In December 2011 two of the three major credit rating agencies downgraded Hungarian long term currency debt to "junk status", due in part to changes to the Constitution of Hungary, creating doubts about the independence of the central bank.
 On 20 May 2016, Fitch Ratings upgraded Hungary's corresponding debt status to BBB− (which is investment grade), assigning a stable outlook to the rating.
 The upgrade was mainly motivated by, among other factors, high current account surpluses, high European Union (EU) fund inflows, banks' external deleveraging, the central bank's self-financing programme and foreign currency mortgage conversion reducing Hungary's external debt and financial vulnerability.

-Accusement of money laundering
+Accusation of money laundering

-In March 2025, the Hungarian state audit office wrote a report finding that the bank, and it's leader, György Matolcsy took part in laundering of 500 billion forints (approximately 1,2 billion euros) worth of money.
+In March 2025, the Hungarian state audit office wrote a report finding that the bank, and its leader, György Matolcsy took part in laundering of 500 billion forints (approximately 1.2 billion euros) worth of money.
 It has been described in Hungarian media as the biggest bank robbery in world history, as it has surpassed Saddam Hussein 1b$ heist of the national bank of Iraq, which is often mentioned as such.